Plan your protection journey

 When you create backup files in object storage for a working environment, by default, the backup and recovery service creates the container (bucket or storage account) for the backup files in the object storage account that you have configured.
 The AWS or GCP bucket is named "netapp-backup-<uuid>" by default.
 The Azure Blob storage account is named "netappbackup<uuid>".

 You can create the container yourself in the object provider account if you want to use a certain prefix or assign special properties.
 If you want to create your own container, you must create it before starting the activation wizard.
-The container must be used exclusively for storing ONTAP volume backup files - it cannot be used for any other purpose.
+BlueXP backup and recovery can use any bucket and share buckets.
 The backup activation wizard will automatically discover your provisioned containers for the selected Account and credentials so that you can select the one you want to use.

 You can create the bucket from BlueXP, or from your cloud provider.